huebschwerlen/crime-app/README.md

-Web App displays map from: https://data.phila.gov/visualizations/crime-incidents and police data from: https://cityofphiladelphia.github.io/carto-api-explorer/#incidents_part1_part2 and displays live community crime reports submitted by citizens from the app.
+Web App displays map from: https://data.phila.gov/visualizations/crime-incidents and police data from: https://cityofphiladelphia.github.io/carto-api-explorer/#incidents_part1_part2 and displays live community crime reports submitted by users from the app.
 Crime report data submitted by users is stored on Firebase database.

 Final project for fullstack dev class.